pieteradejong/tvshowchat/README.md

 - Create a Python virtual environment
 - Install all required dependencies
 - Set up the data directories
-- Initialize the Redis vector store
+- Initialize the ChromaDB vector store
 - Download the embedding model

 ## Running the Application